 The Corporation has made and is continuing to make significant investments in an effort to develop its Sports and Entertainment business.
-Some of these investments require significant expenditures and management attention.
+Some of these investments require expenditures and management attention.
 The success of such investments involves numerous risks that could adversely affect its growth and profitability, including the following risks: that investments may require substantial financial resources that otherwise could be used in the development of its other businesses; that the Corporation will not be able to achieve the benefits it expects from its investments in the same timeline as its other businesses; and, specifically with regards to the Videotron Centre, that it might not be able to maximize its profitability due to the fact that it does not have a main tenant nor operate in a major market, which makes it harder to attract international talents.
+The Corporation has, over the years, expanded its sports and entertainment business by integrating a number of other businesses in order to reduce the risk associated with ticket sales.